Australia’s Tranche 2 reforms are tightening AML obligations and raising the stakes around how firms collect, share, and protect identity data.

 The Strategic Point

-Australia’s Tranche 2 reforms are often described as AML changes, and they are, but for many newly regulated firms, they are also a communications and data-handling change.
+Australia’s Tranche 2 reforms expand AML obligations, and for many newly regulated firms they also reshape how sensitive documents are collected, shared, and retained.

-The organisations that respond well will not only update their policies for identity checks but also rethink how sensitive documents move, who can access them, how long they are retained, and what security sits around them.
+The organisations that respond well will update their policies for identity checks and rethink how sensitive documents move, who can access them, how long they are retained, and what security sits around them.

-That is where secure email, or a similarly controlled digital delivery method, starts to matter - not as a branding choice, but as a practical way to add recipient checks, tighter access controls, expiry options, secure replies, and better evidence around the delivery of sensitive identity documents.
+That is where Mailock, or a similarly controlled digital delivery method, starts to matter - as a practical way to add recipient checks, tighter access controls, expiry options, secure replies, message tracking, and audit trails around sensitive identity documents.

 FAQs